-You do not need clean urls in a site architecture for Google to spider a site successfully (Update 23/9/08 – apparently confirmed by Google), but they can be beneficial, and I do use clean urls as often as I can these days, and have done so for years.
+You do not need clean urls in a site architecture for Google to spider a site successfully (23/9/08 – confirmed by Google), but they can be beneficial, and I DO use clean urls wherever I get the choice.

 NO, not massive, but I HAVE seen benefits from using keyword rich, SEO friendly URLs.